STACK DocumentationDocumentation home | Category index | Site map

 qtype_stack | maximalibraries from the STACK question type settings page.

-Currently the defualt setting is to load the following optional Maxima packages whenever Maxima is used.
+Currently the default setting is to load the following optional Maxima packages whenever Maxima is used.

 stats, distrib, descriptive